epfl-ada/ada-2024-project-microbiotaandco/readme.md

 ### How to use the results
 Open the notebook results.ipynb and run the cells, the results will be displayed.

+## Additional Dataset:

+For the second question we wanted to obtain a new column that would contain stereotipycal roles.
+For example Batman should have at least superhero as a stereotipycal.
+To obtain this we queried Wikidata to obtain the occupations of a character.
+The query was made possible by using the Freebase Character ID.
+This new dataset contains 5,831 rows, and can be considered a subset of the old one.
+Our visualization do not suggest any biases introduced by the subselection induced by the response of Wikidata.
+Nevertheless Additional tests may be valuable to strengthen our confidence in this new data.

 ## :computer: Methods